Happy Easter, y’all! Here in the Healthy Indulgences household, we’re serving up my Sugar-Free Carrot Cake with our holiday dinner.

 - Preheat oven to 350 degree F.

-- Grease 2-9 inch round cake pan, or 16 cupcake liners with grapeseed oil cooking spray or melted butter.
+- Grease 2-9 inch round cake pan, or 16 cupcake liners, or 1 8-inch square pan with grapeseed oil cooking spray or melted butter.
 Sift a little oat flour on the inside of the cake pan to ensure that the cake comes out easily.

 - Wash peel, and grate carrots.
 Be sure to use a grater with fine holes so that the carrot shreds are small enough to cook through!

 - Place carrots shreds in a tea towel, and fold tea towel on itself into layers.
 With clean hands (or clean feet!) wring or step on tea towel to extract moisture from the carrot shreds.I like to dance on top of the tea towel to get in a quick workout!
 Set aside carrot shreds.